Foliage on an ornamental specimen [C.J. Earle, 1999.05].

 The sole species in Diselma Hooker 1857.
 Syn: Fitzroya archeri Bentham et Hooker (Vidakovic 1991).
 Lectotype R.C.
 Gunn s.n., "summit of the western mountains and falls of Meander," 1849.03.09, K.

-This species can be confused with Microcachrys tetragona and Pherosphaera hookeriana, two Tasmanian podocarps that are also shrubs with very small scale-like leaves.
-However, the female cones, although small, are easily distinguished.
+This species can be confused with Microcachrys tetragona and Pherosphaera hookeriana, two other Tasmanian podocarps that commonly co-occur with it and that are also shrubs with very small scale-like leaves.
+The following table helps to distinguish these species.

 It is reported to grow as a tree, at sizes up to over 10 m tall and 60 cm dbh, at Mount Read near Roseberry (Corbett [no date]).